 BIG RAPIDS – Ferris State University is making the option of attending an out-of-state school at in-state tuition rates more attractive to prospective students in 16 states and Ontario, Canada.

 Beginning next fall, first-time eligible freshmen and transfer students from California; Florida; Illinois; Indiana; Iowa; Kentucky; Maryland; Minnesota; Missouri; New York; Ohio; Ontario, Canada; Pennsylvania; Tennessee; Virginia; West Virginia; and Wisconsin can qualify for in-state tuition for 15 credit hours per semester through Ferris’ Great Lakes Scholarship.

 Ferris began placing a greater emphasis on recruiting out-of-state students in 2008 when it introduced the Chicago Area Scholarship for students in Cook, DuPage and Lake counties in Illinois.
 Because of its popularity, the scholarship was expanded to all counties in Illinois and three other states, including Indiana, Ohio and Wisconsin, and renamed the Bulldog Award.

-interest in the Bulldog Award, which tripled the number of
+The interest in the Bulldog Award, which tripled the number of students enrolling

 “Certainly, in these economic times, price sensitivity is more important than ever before,” said Salomonson, who noted that eligible GLS students can save more than $6,000 a year in tuition costs.